wiolad/cloud_challenge/interview_questions.md

 #### What is IAM?
 IAM - Identity and Management - it lets administrators authorise who can access different resources in the cloud or perform certain actions.

+#### What is Python?

+My favourite programming language :)

+#### What is function?

+A piece of code that you can use over and over again, rather than writing it out multiple times.
+A function can take some arguments, make some actions on the arguments and return some value.

+#### What is Cloud Function?
+#### What is serverless achitecture?
+#### What is logging and log monitoring?